Crown of Zvonimir: Overview

 Baptistery with figure of Croatian king from the 11th century, now in the Split Cathedral.
 The king is suggested to be Petar Krešimir IV or Demetrius Zvonimir.

 According to the 11th-century engraving found in a baptistry in Split Cathedral, the crown of the Croatian king, whom some identify with Petar Krešimir IV or Demetrius Zvonimir, resembles the western-styled crown with three crosses, one in the middle and two on the sides.
 There are five precious stones on the crown.
 The distinctive long sides could be hanging pendilia as found adorning the Holy Crown of Hungary which was also an 11th-century papal gift.
 The depicted deditio is considered to be influenced by the Gospel Book of Henry II, Holy Roman Emperor (1014–1024).

 Another depiction of a very similar if not the same crown and king Demetrius Zvonimir or Ladislaus I of Hungary is on the latter's mantle dated to 11th century from the Zagreb Cathedral.

 A stylised version of the crown is used on several provincial and county flags in modern Croatia and is consistently of the design illustrated here which is taken from an 11th-century engraving found in a baptistry in Split.

-Coloman, King of Hungary was coronated as king of Croatia and Dalmatia in 1102 in Biograd na Moru, and since then became officially obligated for the Hungarian kings to coronate themselves separately with a separate crown for the king of Croatia and Dalmatia in the same lands.
+Coloman, King of Hungary was crowned King of Croatia and Dalmatia in 1102 in Biograd na Moru, and since then it has been obligatory for Hungarian kings to be crowned separately as King of Croatia and Dalmatia in the same lands.
 According to the royal charters, and phrase "Cum autem ad vos coronandus aut vobiscum regni negotia tractaturus aduenero" (when I come to be crowned among you), it is considered that the custom of separate coronation by Hungarian kings was last held by Andrew II of Hungary (1205).
 Those kings from the Arpad dynasty (until 1199), as heirs, first were crowned as the kings of Croatia and Dalmatia to later inherit the Hungarian throne.
 This custom ended with king Béla IV of Hungary (1235) who was crowned in the same ceremony as the king of Hungary and Croatia.